Employee Benefits

 Workman's Compensation Insurance

 Bonneville County is self insured providing workman's compensation insurance benefits through Intermountain Claims for all eligible employees as required by law.
 Workman's compensation insurance provides coverage for medical expenses and loss of income due to disability as a result of an injury or illness incurred in connection with employment.
 For serious life threatening injuries employees should go directly to the nearest hospital emergency room.
-For all other injuries which require medical attention other than basic first aid, employees will be directed to one of the two Redicare facilities in Idaho Falls.
+For all other injuries which require medical attention other than basic first aid, employees will be directed to one of the Community Care locations in Idaho Falls or surrounding communities.
 Employees are required to report all accidents or injuries as soon as practical to their supervisor who will complete a supervisor's accident report whether or not the employee requires medical attention.
 A workman's compensation report and claim form must be completed as soon as practical when there is an injury which requires medical treatment other than basic first aid or which results in lost time from work beyond the shift in which the accident occurs.

 Unemployment Insurance